s-nlp/AdaRAGUE/SeaKR/README.md

 ## Run SeaKR on Single QA

 The original files are from [DPR](https://github.com/facebookresearch/DPR).
 We provide a packed version containing top 10 retrieved documents [singlehop_data.zip](https://drive.google.com/file/d/1hn4Om_KkIGJpgG2wJjUu1mpPv9oq8M6G/view?usp=sharing).
 You can download and unzip it into the `data` folder.

+If you want to use it on your own data on single hop -> you have to bring your dataset to the form of such dataset

 ```bash
 python main_simpleqa.py \